YANG-SJ/CS231n/README.md

 The CS231n Spring 2017 course from Stanford University http://cs231n.github.io/.

 # Completion
-I only compeleted the notebooks related to TensorFlow.
+I only completed the notebooks related to TensorFlow.

 # Acknowledgment
 As a beginner in computer vision, I benefited from this course and I sincerely thank all the service staff for it.